 We Like This: Raw Manuka Honey + Bee Venom

 Of course, that's total sugar, and the American Heart Association (AHA) has said that people need to make a distinction between naturally occurring and added sugars when it comes to daily sugar intake.
-The average American consumes around 22.2 teaspoons of added sugar every day, and both the WHO and the AHA note that we should really be eating a fraction of that amount.
-The AHA says that adult women should get 5 teaspoons (20 grams) of sugar per day, adult men 9 teaspoons (36 grams), and children 3 teaspoons (12 grams).
+The average American consumes around 22.2 teaspoons of added sugar every day, and both the WHO and the AHA note that the recommended sugar intake should really be a fraction of that amount.
+The AHA says that adult women's recommended sugar intake is 5 teaspoons (20 grams) per day, adult men's recommended sugar intake is 9 teaspoons (36 grams), and children's recommended sugar intake is 3 teaspoons (12 grams).
 To put that in perspective, a can of soda alone can have as many as 40 grams, or about 10 teaspoons of sugar.

-The AHA guidelines, published in a 2009 issue of the journal Circulation, make the point that added sugars, such as high-fructose corn syrup or ordinary table sugar added to sodas, breads, and other processed foods, are likely responsible for the increase in calorie consumption and the subsequent rise in obesity of the past few decades.
+The AHA recommended sugar intake, published in a 2009 issue of the journal Circulation, make the point that added sugars, such as high-fructose corn syrup or ordinary table sugar added to sodas, breads, and other processed foods, are likely responsible for the increase in calorie consumption and the subsequent rise in obesity of the past few decades.

 Related: Seven Surprising Reasons To Give Up Sugar

-"Naturally occurring sugars in fruits, vegetables, low-fat dairy and whole grains don't need to be avoided; they make up part of a healthy diet," says Rachel K. Johnson, PhD, MPH, RD, associate provost, and professor of nutrition at the University of Vermont in Burlington, and one of the experts who came up with the AHA guidelines.
+"Naturally occurring sugars in fruits, vegetables, low-fat dairy and whole grains don't need to be avoided; they make up part of a healthy diet," says Rachel K. Johnson, Pprofessor of nutrition at the University of Vermont in Burlington and one of the experts who came up with the AHA guidelines.
 Of course, knowing how much sugar you should be eating is completely different from calculating what you're actually eating.
 "The Food and Drug Administration doesn't require that nutrition labels list the amount of naturally occurring sugars separate from the amounts of added sugars, making daily intakes of added sugar difficult to estimate," notes Johnson.
-So their guidelines are for total sugar intake, since it's difficult to parse out what's been added, with the caution that you should avoid added sugars first and worry less about sugars found in fruits and other whole foods.
+So their recommended sugar intake guidelines are for total sugar intake, since it's difficult to parse out what's been added.

 "We're not saying that you should eliminate sugar from your diet or that you can't have sugar-sweetened foods," she says.
 But when you can't stay within your recommended sugar intake, you need to make up for it with extra exercise.
 Over the past 30 years, according to the AHA, we've consumed an average of 150 to 300 more calories per day, 50 percent of which come from beverages, while our physical activity levels remain unchanged.
 "Rather than waste your sugar intake on sodas and other empty calories, use it in a way that enhances the flavor and palatability of already nutritional foods like flavored yogurt or flavored milk," Johnson adds.